 She was part of the 2016 GUP New Dutch Photography Talent Award.
 Her work has been featured by internationally based i-D, New Dawn Photography, and also with The Bubblegum Club and Through the Lens Collective in Johannesburg, South Africa.
 Other exhibitions were at De Melkweg Amsterdam, Photo Rotterdam, and with GUP New Dutch Photography Talent Award.

 The first edition of the project Die lewe is nie reg vir my nie, was van Wyk’s graduation project at the University of the Arts in Utrecht in 2016.
 The project has been part of annual exhibitions at the University, running through 2017 till 2019.

-Melkweg Expo is an exhibition space for contemporary photography and a platform for young artists, located in the heart of Amsterdam.
-With a focus on photography that explores identity, society, and pop culture, the exhibition space is also known to occasionally place other forms of visual art alongside photography with conviction.
-Characterized by a distinctly playful and accessible approach, Melkweg Expo seeks to unveil high quality art—art that is innovative, engaging, and inclusive.
+Melkweg Expo is an exhibition space for contemporary photography and a platform for emerging artists, located in the heart of Amsterdam.
+With a focus on photography that explores identity, society and pop culture.
+Characterized by a distinctly playful and accessible approach, Melkweg Expo seeks to unveil high quality art – art that is innovative, engaging and inclusive.

 Die lewe is nie reg vir my nie (This life is not right for me)

 Featuring: Farren van Wyk

 LocationsView Location Details Brooklyn Bridge Park – Pier 5